-An annual audit of the books and records of Discovery II shall be conducted as required by Education Code Sections 47605(b)(5)(I) and 47605(m).
+An annual audit of the books and records of Discovery shall be conducted as required by Education Code Sections 47605(b)(5)(I) and 47605(m).
 The books and records of the School shall be kept in accordance with generally accepted accounting principles and as required by applicable law, and the audit shall employ generally accepted accounting procedures.
 The audit shall be conducted in accordance with applicable provisions within the California Code of Regulations governing audits of charter schools as published in the State Controller's K-12 Audit Guide.

 The Discovery Board shall select an independent auditor.
 The auditor shall have, at a minimum, a CPA and educational institution audit experience and shall be included on the State Controllers list of approved education auditors.
 To the extent required under applicable federal law, the audit scope shall be expanded to include items and processes specified in applicable federal Office of Management and Budget ("OMB") Circulars.
-The audit shall be conducted in accordance with the requirements described within the State Board of Education Regulations and contained in the State Controllers approved audit guide as applicable to charter schools.
+The audit shall be conducted in accordance with applicable provisions within the California Code of Regulations governing audits of charter schools as contained in the State Controller's approved K-12 audit guide.

-It is anticipated that the annual audit will be completed within four months of the close of the fiscal year and that a copy of the auditor's findings will be forwarded to the District, the Santa Clara County Superintendent of Schools, the State Controller, and to the California Department of Education by December 15th each year.
+It is anticipated that the annual audit will be completed within four months of the close of the fiscal year and that a copy of the auditor's findings will be forwarded to the Santa Clara County Superintendent of Schools, the State Controller, and to the California Department of Education by December 15th each year.
 Discovery Charter School's Superintendent/Executive Director along with the Director of Business Services will review any audit exceptions or deficiencies and report to the School Board with recommendations on how to resolve them.
-The Discovery Board will submit a report to the District describing how the exceptions and deficiencies have been or will be resolved to the satisfaction of the District.
-Any disputes regarding the resolution of audit exceptions and deficiencies will be referred to the dispute resolution process described in this section of the Charter.
+The Discovery Board will submit a report to the County describing how the exceptions and deficiencies have been or will be resolved to the satisfaction of the County.
+Any disputes regarding the resolution of audit exceptions and deficiencies will be referred to the dispute resolution process described in this Charter.
 Audit appeals or requests for summary review shall be submitted to the Education Audit Appeals Panel ("EAAP") in accordance with applicable law.